symfony/symfony-docs/book/templating.rst

 Overriding Core Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the Symfony2 framework itself is just a bundle, core templates can be
+Since the Symfony framework itself is just a bundle, core templates can be
 overridden in the same way.
 For example, the core TwigBundle contains
 a number of different "exception" and "error" templates that can be overridden
 by copying each from the ``Resources/views/Exception`` directory of the